-No Talks with AAP for Alliance in Haryana, Punjab: Congress
+No Talks With AAP For Alliance in Haryana, Punjab: Congress

 Loading...

-Congress' chief spokesperson Randeep Surjewala said the party is yet to reach a decision on stitching an alliance with the AAP in the national capital.
+The party's assertion came a day after an AAP leader said the Arvind Kejriwal-led party will firm up an alliance with the Congress in Delhi only if the two parties fight the Lok Sabha polls jointly in Haryana and Chandigarh too.

-On Saturday, an AAP leader said the party will firm up an alliance with the Congress in Delhi only if Rahul Gandhi's party agrees to fight the Lok Sabha polls jointly in Haryana and Chandigarh too.
+Congress chief spokesperson Randeep Surjewala said the party is yet to reach a decision on stitching up an alliance with the AAP in the national capital.

 "The party is yet to reach a decision on forging an alliance with the AAP in Delhi," he added.

-Congress president Rahul Gandhi had Saturday discussed the issue again with his party leaders from the city.
+Congress president Rahul Gandhi had Saturday discussed the issue with senior party leaders from the city.

-Delhi Congress president and former chief minister Sheila Dikshit, All India Congress Committee General Secretary and in-charge of the party's national capital unit P C Chacko and some other senior leaders were present at the meeting held in Gandhi's residence.
+Delhi Congress president and former chief minister Sheila Dikshit, All India Congress Committee general Secretary and in-charge of the party's national capital unit P C Chacko and other senior leaders were present at the meeting held at Gandhi's residence.

 As another pre-condition for firming up an alliance, the AAP has asked the Congress to openly declare its support to full statehood for Delhi.

-Congress' chief spokesperson Randeep Surjewala said the party is yet to reach a decision on stitching an alliance with the AAP in the national capital.
+The party's assertion came a day after an AAP leader said the Arvind Kejriwal-led party will firm up an alliance with the Congress in Delhi only if the two parties fight the Lok Sabha polls jointly in Haryana and Chandigarh too.

-On Saturday, an AAP leader said the party will firm up an alliance with the Congress in Delhi only if Rahul Gandhi's party agrees to fight the Lok Sabha polls jointly in Haryana and Chandigarh too.
+Congress chief spokesperson Randeep Surjewala said the party is yet to reach a decision on stitching up an alliance with the AAP in the national capital.

 "The party is yet to reach a decision on forging an alliance with the AAP in Delhi," he added.

-Congress president Rahul Gandhi had Saturday discussed the issue again with his party leaders from the city.
+Congress president Rahul Gandhi had Saturday discussed the issue with senior party leaders from the city.

-Delhi Congress president and former chief minister Sheila Dikshit, All India Congress Committee General Secretary and in-charge of the party's national capital unit P C Chacko and some other senior leaders were present at the meeting held in Gandhi's residence.
+Delhi Congress president and former chief minister Sheila Dikshit, All India Congress Committee general Secretary and in-charge of the party's national capital unit P C Chacko and other senior leaders were present at the meeting held at Gandhi's residence.

 As another pre-condition for firming up an alliance, the AAP has asked the Congress to openly declare its support to full statehood for Delhi.